famousj/the-little-hooner/hooner.md

 - JL: `is-lat` is right now specified as a generator.
-I would prefer for it to be a regular function that just runs in the dojo like `head`, but I'm not sure how to make that happen.
+I would prefer for it to be a regular function that just runs in the dojo like `head`.
+  There's some experimental features that could make this happen, but they're very new.
+I'll stick with generators until I can't any more.

 **Q:** True or false: `+is-lat l`

 where

 > `l` is `['Jack' 'Sprat' 'could' 'eat' 'no' 'chicken' 'fat' ~]`

-- JL: TLS calls this function `lat?`, but Hoon doesn't allow `wut`'s (i.e. question marks) in function names.

 **A:** True,